Master of Science/Postgraduate Diploma in Project Management

 ^ Local students completing these subjects with a minimum of 70% attendance are eligible to apply for CEF reimbursement.
 Registration with CEF should precede subject commencement.

 Students can choose up to 9 credits of Elective Subjects from the pool of subjects offered by the Department of Building and Real Estate (BRE) or from sister departments in the Faculty under the self-financed Postgraduate Scheme in Construction and Environment.
-Some subjects may be held on weekday evenings on a 13-week basis.
+Some Elective Subjects may be held on weekday evenings on a 13-week basis.
 Students are advised to check class and examination timetables to avoid clashes in elective subjects.

 - A Bachelor's degree in a relevant discipline or the equivalent (including recognised professional qualifications);